therealtimex/email-automator/README.md

-# AI Email Automator v2.0
+# AI Email Automator - RealTimeX Local App

-An agentic, AI-powered email management platform that learns to handle your inbox.
-Categorize, archive, delete, and draft responses automatically using LLMs and Supabase.
+A private, agentic email management application designed specifically for the **RealTimeX** ecosystem.
+Automate your inbox with local AI, categorize communications, and generate smart drafts while maintaining 100% data sovereignty.

 ## 🚀 Vision: "Own Your Inbox"

-The AI Email Automator is designed as a standalone "Agent" for the RealTimeX ecosystem.
-It follows the **Own Your Data** philosophy:
+Email Automator is a dedicated **Local App** for RealTimeX Desktop.
+It follows the **Own Your Data** philosophy by turning your email into a managed task list powered by your own infrastructure:

-- **Zero Cloud Costs**: Runs on your infrastructure using Supabase
+- **RealTimeX Integration**: Seamlessly connects with RealTimeX Desktop for LLM and TTS services.
-- **Privacy First**: Your emails are processed on your private infrastructure
+- **Zero Cloud Costs**: Runs entirely on your own Supabase instance and local machine.
-- **Agentic Intelligence**: An assistant that suggests "Winning Responses"
+- **Privacy First**: Your emails are processed locally; no third-party data mining.
-- **Production Ready**: Full security, testing, and DevOps infrastructure
+- **Agentic Intelligence**: A context-aware assistant that suggests "Winning Responses".

 ## ✨ Features